Granadilla

 Water quality tests determined that the local spring was a viable source of water, and a pump was installed to extract the water.
 Now, the pump moves water through a conduction line from the well to an elevated storage tank which was constructed as part of the water project.
 This tank serves not only for water storage but also for water treatment.
 Once treated, the water is safe for human consumption.
 The water travels through the distribution network, which was constructed collaboratively among Global Brigades technicians, Global Brigades volunteers, and local community members.
 Faucets were installed in each home in order to provide every community member with easy access to clean drinking water.

-VOLUNTEERS IN GRANADILLA:
+WATER VOLUNTEERS IN GRANADILLA:

 Chapter Date # Of Volunteers Chapter Date # Of Volunteers